Scottish Crime and Victimisation Survey, 2004

 Self-completion

-Computer Assisted Personal Interview (CAPI) and Computer Assisted Self Interview (CASI) are used fo
+Computer Assisted Personal Interview (CAPI) and Computer Assisted Self Interview (CASI) are used for the main questionnaires/victim forms and self-completion questionnaires respectively.

 Identifier